 This is the best way to load a chest freezer and maintain the clutter:

-Label everything.
+- Label everything.
 Label the bins, containers, and bags so you never forget what you put in the freezer.
-On your labels, include the “use by” dates and/or the “frozen on” dates to make your life easier and waste less food.
+On your labels, including the “use by” dates and/or the “frozen on” dates to make your life easier and waste less food.